wp-plugins/football-pool/readme.txt

 * New shortcode: display info from a league with [fp-league-info].
 * Changed shortcode: [fp-predictionform] will no longer display a form when the visitor is not logged in.
 * Removed the userselector widget and placed the functionality on the charts page.
 Old selector wasn't working well for mobile devices, where in a lot of themes the widget zones are placed at the bottom of the page.
-* Removed user_label functionality (the meta key is still in the database if you want to use it).
-User name display can now be altered via the 'footballpool_user_info_display_name' filter.
+* Removed `user_label` functionality (the meta key is still in the database if you want to use it).
+User name display can now be altered via the `footballpool_user_info_display_name` filter.
 * Removed 'number of predictions' as an option for the ranking table.
 This functionality is now available as a template parameter in the new template structure.
 See the help page under the Actions and Filters section if you want the number of predictions back.
 * Added option to custom rankings to exclude them from a recalculation.
 * Reduced the number of queries on the frontend when linked questions are used.
 * New favicon and touch icons in the 2014 World Cup style.
 * Restructured javascript code.
 * Added prediction log that logs all prediction changes by users to a table (accessible via a database tool).
+* Fixed strict warnings caused by calling non-static functions statically.
 * Bug fix: score calculations went wrong for bonus questions when not using the leagues options (thanks sillery4ever for reporting the bug).
 * Bug fix: ranking selector did not work in WordPress installs with default permalink setting (thanks sillery4ever for reporting the bug).
 * Bug fix: save of user answers in the bonus question admin gave an error on PHP 5.2 installs (thanks sillery4ever for reporting the bug).